da Vinci Robotic Surgery is the latest evolution in advanced minimally invasive surgery!

 - Less soft tissue and nerve trauma

-- Reduced post-surgical pain means minimal need for narcotic pain medications
+- Reduced post-surgical pain means less need for narcotic pain medications

-- Tiny incision size and precision suturing creates the smallest, least visible surgical scars
+- Tiny incision size and precision suturing create the smallest, least visible surgical scars

 - Lower level of patient stress

 The answer is that robotic surgery is considered minimally invasive surgery because it uses laparoscopic techniques to complete surgical procedures.
-Because of this, insurance that covers minimally invasive surgical procedures usually include robotic surgery, as well.
-However, it is important to contact your insurance company to be sure that the procedure is covered prior to completing the surgical procedure.
-This will ensure that you know what, exactly, is covered by your insurance and what portion, if any, of the procedure you will be responsible for paying afterward.
+Because of this, insurance that covers minimally invasive surgical procedures usually includes robotic surgery, as well.

 What kind of procedures can the da Vinci Robotic System perform?